UK Council for Psychotherapy

 Nothing is a waste of time if you use the experience wisely Rodin

 Boredom, Being Bored - Our Inner Life Boredom can be experienced as a low arousal state (e.g. apathy), or high arousal (e.g. frustration, anger).
-When bored it can be as if we are stuck, lost, our senses are dulled.
+When bored it can be as if we are in an inner fog, stuck, lost, our senses are dulled.
 This for some may be connected to struggling with small talk, needing deep conversations, especially for those of us who are highly sensitive.
 We may have distanced ourself from our feelings, numbed our feelings, closed off, shut down, bottled things up, be out of touch with our vulnerability, tenderness.
 We may have become apathetic, lack interest, curiosity, maybe feel powerless, helpless, yet underneath this, we may experience a lot of powerful feelings.
 Disappointment, despondency, rarely being satisfied or unhappiness, depression may be closely associated with our boredom, as may our repressed anger or uncomfortable feelings we are unsure what to do with, e.g. a sense of emptiness, nothingness.
 We may confuse boredom for mundaneness.
-Our world may have become two dimensional, uninspiring, unloving and we may experience some sort of existential uncertainty.
+Our world may have become two dimensional, uninspiring, unloving and we may experience some sort of existential uncertainty, sense of meaninglessness, nihilism.
 We may struggle to accept our situation, be engaged, in control and relaxed.
 Differentiating what's in our control and what isn't and responding to this, making choices may be a challenge.
 The pain of boredom can be used as our driving force, force for change.
 It can be as if our imagination, creativity free will is captured and we struggle to embrace silence, experience emotional connection with the world around us, have peace of mind, be in touch with our inner sanctuary, anchor points.

 Boredom - Not Being In The Present Some of us may get bored easily, as if to pass the time, unfulfilled or disconnected, which may be linked to overly focusing our attention on what we can do next, overlooking how else we can be now, how we can also allow ourselves to be spontaneous, surprised or simply do nothing, daydream.
 We may want to be more at ease, learn the art of responding to boredom, be in touch with our desires, passions.
 Stuck in a rut, we may find it hard to stay engaged with others, ourself, our inner life be in the moment, in touch with our own selfhood, be energised, comfortable in our own skin, which may also relate to our attachment, relationship style.
 Maybe abandoning ourself, bypassing our feelings, becoming self-critical, we may struggle when we are alone, lonely - even in the company of others.
 (To avoid our own company some may keep busy for busyness sake so we are distracted.
 Others may put ourselves under pressure to impress others, rather than be a good listener, honest in our strong vulnerability, speaking from our open heart.)
 We may have difficulty concentrating and whatever distracts us, including technology, social media, may not satisfy us.
 The counselling for boredom can be a space to look at this further and how we navigate between being and doing, make various connections.